tomaverlaine/tomaverlaine.github.io/_posts/2023-09-03-carsick-cars-pt1.md

 ---
 layout: post
-title: "Carsick Cars and Their Era"
+title: "Carsick Cars and Its Era"
 date: 2023-09-03
 categories: biography
-tags: [carsick cars, snapline, beijing, no-wave]
+tags: [carsick cars, snapline, beijing, no beijing]
 lang: en
-excerpt: he posted a message on the university's message board asking if there were any fans of Sonic Youth or Suicide there.
+excerpt: "he posted on the student message board asking if anyone was a fan of Sonic Youth or Suicide"
 ---

 # {{post.title}}